vuejs/docs/src/guide/quick-start.md

 If you directly open the above `index.html` in your browser, you will find that it throws an error because ES modules cannot work over the `file://` protocol.
 In order for this to work, you need to serve your `index.html` over the `http://` protocol, with a local HTTP server.

-To start a local HTTP server, first install [Node.js](https://nodejs.org/en/), and then run `npx serve` from the command line in the same directory where your HTML file is.
-You can also use any other HTTP server that can serve static files with correct MIME types.
+To start a local HTTP server, first install [Node.js](https://nodejs.org/en/) and then run `npx serve` from the command line in the same directory where your HTML file is.
+You can also use any other HTTP server that can serve static files with the correct MIME types.

 You may have noticed that the imported component's template is inlined as a JavaScript string.
 If you are using VSCode, you can install the [es6-string-html](https://marketplace.visualstudio.com/items?itemName=Tobermory.es6-string-html) extension and prefix the strings with a `/*html*/` comment to get syntax highlighting for them.